tnl001/Lab8_Starter/README.md

 Name: Tai Le, Mohammed Master

+The testing screenshots should be lab8.PNG and sum_and_unit.PNG.
+I couldn't fit the whole thing in 1 picture so I split them into 2.

 # 1)
 I would fit my automated tests within a Github action that runs whenever code is pushed to make sure that each push is bug-free and up to standard.